dotnet/runtime/src/tools/illink/docs/data-formats.md

 ```

 `featuredefault="true"` can be used to indicate that this `featurevalue` is the default value for `feature`,
-causing the contained substitutions or descriptors to be applied even when the feature setting is not passed to the linker.
+causing the contained substitutions or descriptors to be applied even when the feature setting is not passed to the trimmer.
 Note that this will only have an effect where it is applied - the default value is not remembered or reused for other elements.

 ```xml